shriharivish/shriharivish.github.io/_projects/4_project.md

 <p>
 Culture is the process where a fragment of biomatter is forced to grow or develop in a tertiary medium.
-Tissue and cell culture are helping pave the way for numerous technological breakthroughs and the aim of the work is to improve the efficiency with which experiments are conducted.
+Tissue and cell culture are helping pave the way for numerous technological breakthroughs and the work aims to improve the efficiency with which experiments are conducted.
 I conducted this research at Dr. Oliver Hayden's lab for biomedical electronics as part of my bachelor's thesis at TranslaTUM, TU Munich, Germany.
 AT TranslaTUM, this research is primarily going to accelerate cancer drug testing and cell model studies.
 I constructed a chamber equipped with necessary actuation mechanisms using the Opentrons OT-2.
 Subsequently, I implemented a real-time feedback sensing system for monitoring ambient parameters.
 I collaborated with Sendsor GmbH on their prototype flow-based CO2 sensor.
 Finally, I integrated the entire system with a MIMO control system, and optimized system parameters to achieve a fivefold increase in assay throughput.
 </p></div>
 <br>